timhuijgen/sockjs-wrap/README.md

     * The server and client are both made the Node way.
     * Using browser and server compatible Event module EventEmitter3

-In order to use the client you will have to compile it with [Browserify.](https://github.com/substack/node-browserify)
+In order to use the client you will have to compile it with [Browserify.](https://github.com/substack/node-browserify) The examples have a browserified file included.

 How to use
 =========